takeisue1270/In-house-whole-plasmid-sequencing/PROTOCOL.md

 # Whole Plasmid Sequencing

-**ONT-referenced, in-house miniaturized rapid workflow | English edition | For research use only**
+**ONT-referenced, in-house miniaturized rapid workflow | MinION/GridION and experimental PromethION branches | For research use only**

 **Starting material:** purified plasmid DNA
 **Library kit:** Rapid Barcoding Kit 24 or 96 V14 (SQK-RBK114.24 or SQK-RBK114.96)
-**Primary source:** ONT protocol PRB_9188_v114_revK_07Apr2026
-**English repository edition:** 2026-08-14
+**Primary source:** ONT protocol PRB_9188_v114_revK_07Apr2026 **English repository edition:** 2026-08-14

 > [!IMPORTANT]
-> Oxford Nanopore Technologies (ONT) documentation is the controlling source except for two explicitly marked in-house deviations: **the miniaturized 2.0 µL DNA + 0.2 µL barcode reaction in Section 4.2 and the pooled-library AMPure XP cleanup bypass in Section 4.3**.
+> Oxford Nanopore Technologies (ONT) documentation is the controlling source except for four explicitly marked in-house deviations: **the miniaturized 2.0 µL DNA + 0.2 µL barcode reaction, the AMPure XP cleanup bypass, the 0.3 µL RA + 2.7 µL ADB adapter attachment, and the experimental PromethION final-library composition**.
+The current ONT plasmid protocol provides only a MinION/GridION branch.
 Check the linked ONT pages immediately before use and follow the complete manufacturer workflow whenever strict ONT compliance, validated input limits, or maximum library recovery is required.

 ## 1. Scope and exclusions

 This workflow begins with purified plasmid DNA and covers library preparation, sequencing, demultiplexed FASTQ handling, and per-barcode Flye assembly.
 It deliberately excludes plasmid extraction procedures, extraction-kit instructions, and extraction-kit recommendations.
+The MinION/GridION loading branch is tied to the controlled ONT plasmid protocol; the PromethION branch is an experimental in-house adaptation and is not an ONT kit-specific plasmid protocol.

 The complete wet-lab method should be performed only by trained personnel familiar with the current ONT protocol for the exact kit, device, and flow cell.
 The concise checklist below connects an in-house rapid library-preparation variant to the repository's Flye analysis; it is not intended to duplicate the full manufacturer protocol.